Halima Hachlaf: Senior breakthrough

 The 2009 season brought significant improvements for Hachlaf.
 She set a new best time of 2:00.91 for the silver medal at the 2009 Mediterranean Games, although she was somewhat behind Elisa Cusma who set a Games record.
 She competed at her first global senior competition the following month, the 2009 World Championships in Athletics.
 Hachlaf recorded the fifth fastest qualifying time in the heats stage, but she did not manage to finish the semi-finals, dropping out mid-race.
 She closed her year with an appearance at the 2009 Jeux de la Francophonie, where she won another silver medal, just beaten by her compatriot Seltana Aït Hammou.
 On the final day of the competition she took the bronze medal for Morocco in the 4×400 m relay.

 The Moroccan made her first global indoor appearance at the 2010 IAAF World Indoor Championships in March, but missed out on qualification in the heats stage.
 At the start of the outdoor season she scored an unexpected win over her compatriot Hasna Benhassi at the Meeting International Mohammed VI d'Athlétisme de Rabat in a personal best run of 2:00.63.
 A few days later she ran at the Golden Gala in Rome and had a significant victory over World Championship medallists Janeth Jepkosgei and Jenny Meadows.
 She comfortably won in a time of 1:58.40 at the Diamond League meeting, improving her best by over two seconds and scoring her first major win of her career.

-Doping suspension
+Anti-doping rule violations

 She served a 4-year competition ban, as a result of abnormalities in her biological passport, lasting from 14 October 2013 to 18 December 2017.
 This made her the second athlete in her family to receive a doping ban, as her brother Abdelkader Hachlaf was banned for doping in 2004.

+In November 2021, Hachlaf was issued with a six-year ban to expire in April 2017 for an anti-doping rule violation after testing positive for methylprednisolone following an in-competition test in January 2021.